 Physicians and other prescribers are often frustrated by their non-compliant patients.
-(Full disclosure: as I’ve written about here and here, even the word non-compliant makes me cranky, as it sounds so much like it has punishment at the end of it).
+(Full disclosure: as I’ve written about here and here, for example, even the word non-compliant makes me cranky, as it sounds so much like it has punishment at the end of it).
 These frustrating patients are generally described as those who are not following doctor’s orders (there’s another patronizing term for you) or more specifically, are not taking the medications prescribed for them.

 A Consumer Reports Health prescription drugs survey reported that many people are splitting their pills in half to save money on high-priced prescription drugs.
-The bad news, however, is that many have also learned to save even more money by taking half-doses every other day.
+The bad news, however, is that many have also learned to save even more money by taking half-doses of half-a-pill every other day.

 But here’s a consumer-friendly example of pill-splitting that makes sense: